yousefkullab/evaluate-news-article/README.md

 The project is structured as follows:

-- src/client/index.js: Entry point for the client-side JavaScript.
+- `src/client/index.js`: Entry point for the client-side JavaScript.
-- src/client/js/urlChecker.js: Contains the logic for checking the validity of the entered URL.
+- `src/client/js/urlChecker.js`: Contains the logic for checking the validity of the entered URL.
-- src/client/js/formHandler.js: Manages the form submission and API request.
+- `src/client/js/formHandler.js`: Manages the form submission and API request.
-- src/client/views: Contains the HTML templates for the application.
+- `src/client/views`: Contains the HTML templates for the application.
-- src/client/styles: Holds the CSS styles for the application.
+- `src/client/styles`: Holds the CSS styles for the application.
-- src/server/index.js: Entry point for the Express server.
+- `src/server/index.j`s: Entry point for the Express server.

 ## API Key

 To use the [Meaning Cloud API](https://www.meaningcloud.com/developer/sentiment-analysis), you need to sign up for an API key.
-Create `.env` file and add this line `API_KEY = "Your_Api_Key_From_Meaning_Cloud_Api"`
+Create a `.env` file and add this line `API_KEY = "Your_Api_Key_From_Meaning_Cloud_Api"`

 ## License